dlete/wk_eos/documentation/operation.md

 sudo containerlab deploy --topo <./<lab>/clab/topology.yml>
 ```
 Topology files have the extension `*.yml` and should be within the directory `clab`.
 Usually have the filename `topology.yml`.
-Remember, you have to execute as `sudo`
+Remember, you have to execute as `sudo`.
+But if the container did place you already as root, then you do not need to.
 It will not bring the lab immediately.
 It may take about 1 minute (or more, depending on the number of containers).